-Furthermore, funders should also treat community engagement as a critical skill requiring training and support---on par with technical expertise.
+Furthermore, funders should also treat community engagement as a critical skill that requires training and support, on par with technical expertise.
 Many AI practitioners are trained in Computer Science departments that don't routinely provide training in community engagement.
-As Okolo and Lin observe, AI4SG practitioners often use a hodgepodge of ad-hoc approaches to engage with end users~\cite{okolo_you_2024}.
-Funders should recognize this knowledge gap and provide clear guidance for project teams to properly identify stakeholders or engage with end beneficiaries.
-There are multiple places where this guidance could be provided---as part of the funding call itself or additional training support that many funders already provide.
+As \citet{okolo_you_2024} observe, AI4SG practitioners often use a hodgepodge of ad-hoc approaches to engage with end users.
+Funders should recognize this knowledge gap and provide clear guidance to project teams on how to properly identify stakeholders and engage with end beneficiaries.
+There are multiple places where this guidance could be provided: as part of the funding call itself or additional training support that many funders already provide.
 Funders could consider citing existing guides in community engagement from the HCI community, such as the \textit{Equity-Centered Community Design Field Guide}~\cite{creative_reaction_lab_equity-centered_2024}, the \textit{Atlanta Community Engagement Playbook}~\cite{taranji_alvarado_atlanta_2024}, and ``readiness for partnership'' checks~\cite{pine_for_2020}.
-Other design toolkits like the \textit{Envisioning Cards}~\cite{friedman_envisioning_2024} might also be useful for AI4SG project teams to identify and engage with stakeholders.
-Since AI introduces additional hurdles to community-based designs, including requiring intensive data work~\cite{miceli_data-production_2022, passi_making_2020, sambasivan_everyone_2021} and transparency issues~\cite{okolo_you_2024}, HCI researchers could support funders by tailoring existing toolkits to the specific contexts of AI4SG, building on emerging Participatory AI4SG frameworks like the PACT framework~\cite{bondi_envisioning_2021}.
+Other design toolkits, like the \textit{Envisioning Cards}~\cite{friedman_envisioning_2024}, might also be useful for AI4SG project teams to identify and engage with stakeholders.
+Since AI introduces additional hurdles to community-based designs, including requiring intensive data work~\cite{miceli_data-production_2022, passi_making_2020, sambasivan_everyone_2021} and transparency issues~\cite{okolo_you_2024}, HCI researchers could further support funders by tailoring existing toolkits to the specific contexts of AI4SG, building on emerging Participatory AI4SG frameworks like the PACT framework~\cite{bondi_envisioning_2021}.